The October meeting is at our new location at the Holiday Inn at Bellingham Airport

 Several times a year members host a fly tying table at Yeagers Sporting Goods in support of local Boy Scout Program and other youth sponsored events.

-The Fishinar is an all day workshop where participants learn from knowledgeable speakers who present the latest about fly fishing topics.
+The Fishinar is an all-day workshop where participants learn from knowledgeable speakers who present the latest about fly fishing topics.
 Just a few topics covered in the past were tying demonstration of the Jack Salstrom wiggle bug and dubbing techniques, fishing success with chironomids, and demystifying fly lines, with an emphasis on Spey lines.

-Members meet to tie flies and socialize.
+Members meet to tie flies and socialize

 Students meet afterschool to learn to tie flies and cast fly rods.

-The Academy sponsors a week of fly fishing training and activities for 12-16 year-olds who are new to, or are interested in improving their fly fishing skills.
-Students receive fly casting and tying classes, plus many other fly fishing topics that cover everything from what fly to use, how to read a rise form, how the gear all works together, understanding of how the watery world works and why it’s important to maintain and improve our fisheries.
-The Academy experience will propel students on a journey to becoming confident and effective fly fishers as well as future conservation stewards of the aquatic.
+The Northwest Youth Conservation and Fly Fishing Academy offers a week of fly fishing activities for 12 through 16-year-olds who are new to, or are interested in improving their fly fishing skills.
+Students receive fly casting and tying classes, plus many other fly fishing topics that cover everything from what fly to use, how to read a rise form, how the gear all works together, understanding moving and still waters, and why it’s important to maintain and improve our fisheries.
+The Academy experience propels students on a journey to becoming confident and effective fly fishers as well as future conservation stewards of the aquatic world.
+Washington Council of Trout Unlimited (TU) and Fly Fishers International (FFI) generously sponsor students and the program, as well as donations from Washington State fly clubs.

 Northwest Youth Conservation and Fly Fishing Academy